michael2008/ME-Live-Doc/docs/user-guide.md

 ### Status Checking

-Visit `http://localhost/admin`, click Device in the left and check the current status of device connected to Holo-Server.
+Visit `http://localhost/admin`, click Device in the left to see the current status of device connected to Holo-Server.
 Possible status values are Online and Offline.

 <p align="center">
 <img src="https://cloud.githubusercontent.com/assets/17921380/26625625/4a950c7c-4627-11e7-888c-03b4cb11c6b7.png" width="500">